pds-data-dictionaries/ldd-spectral/examples/README.md

 Code samples are provided for the most recent version of the dictionary, 1.2.0.0.
 Samples are presented as text files with commentary introducing the samples.
-Comments within the samples are indicated by using the XML comment markers, "<!-- -->".
+Comments within the samples are indicated by using the XML comment markers, "&lt;!-- --&gt;".

 ## Example Files